Search by Keyword

 On October 1st, 1969, the final recorded Beatles album was released in America, simple titled "Abbey Road."
 The "Let It Be" album, which was released later on May 18th, 1970, was pretty much in the can at the end of January 1969 but was held up ultimately so that it could be released in conjunction with the movie of the same name that contained the music therein.
 "Something" was the second track on the "Abbey Road" album which created a very impressive transistion from the thumping rocker "Come Together" which started the LP off.

-The album took only three weeks to jump into the top spot on the Billboard album chart, ranking in a total of eleven weeks in the #1 position.
+The album took only three weeks to jump into the top spot on the Billboard album chart, raking in a total of eleven weeks in the #1 position.
 The album first appeared on compact disc on October 10th, 1987, and then as a re-mastered release on September 9th, 2009.

 On October 6th, 1969, five days after “Abbey Road” was first released in the U.S., the first two tracks on the album were released as a single, “Come Together” and “Something,” the latter being placed as the A-side due to its overwhelming commercial appeal.
 The Beatles new manager Allen Klein personally selected "Something" to be the A-side of this single because, according to Klein's associate Allan Steckler, "Klein believed in George's talent and wanted to enhance his reputation as a songwriter."
 With both sides of the single getting extensive airplay, Billboard magazine charted both “Something” and “Come Together” as a joint #1 single the week of November 29th, 1969.